dataluscorp/browser/testing/raptor/raptor/perfdocs/index.rst

 * contact: ?
 * type: benchmark
 * details: `YouTube playback performance <https://wiki.mozilla.org/TestEngineering/Performance/Raptor/Youtube_playback_performance>`_
-* browsers: Firefox desktop, Firefox Android Geckoview
+* browsers: Datalus desktop, Datalus Android Geckoview
 * measuring: media streaming playback performance (dropped video frames)
 * reporting: For each video the number of dropped and decoded frames, as well as its percentage value is getting recorded.
 The overall reported result is the mean value of dropped video frames across all tested video files.
 * data: Given the size of the used media files those tests are currently run as live site tests, and are kept up-to-date via the `perf-youtube-playback <https://github.com/mozilla/perf-youtube-playback/>`_ repository on Github.